Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 New Members: Contact details as provided within the Youth Member Registration will be recorded within the Scout Membership System (SMS).

-These details are also used for Scouts | Terrain, Operoo and our Group's accounting software program Xero.
+These details are also used for Scouts | Terrain, Consent2Go and our Group's accounting software program Xero.

 Existing Members: Parents and/or guardians are requested to notify our Leader in Charge (LIC) should there be a change in any contact details.